 The Renaissance Curaçao Resort is not only the perfect place to stay during your vacation, but the beautiful facade makes it the perfect photo backdrop.

 Built around the historic Rif Fort – a 19th-century fort constructed to protect the island from pirates and other enemies – the exterior of the Renaissance Curaçao Resort emulates Dutch architecture while highlighting the Caribbean’s notorious color scheme of red, yellow, and green.
-Go experience the tropical vibes with the lush landscape and tall palm trees.
+Experience the tropical vibes amidst lush landscapes and tall palm trees.

-Best Time To Visit: Because it is close to the major cruise ship dock, the area around Renaissance Curaçao will get very busy by noon.
-So if you want to grab some photos without crowds, be sure to go early in the morning.
+Best Time to Visit: As it is close to the major cruise ship dock, the area around Renaissance Curaçao becomes bustling by noon.
+If you want to capture some photos without crowds on places around Willemstad, be sure to arrive early in the morning.

 If you want to learn more about Renaissance Curaçao, check out ‘Staying At Renaissance Curaçao Resort And Casino’.